Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

-A dicograph can be described with a term in which each element of the domain appears exactly once.
-This term is written with the three binary operators $\tssp$, $\pasp$ and $\befsp$ and for a given dicograph this term is unique up to the associativity of the three operators, and to the commutativity of the first two, namely $\pasp$ and $\tssp$.
+\begin{theorem} An irreflexive binary relation $R$ is a dicographs if and only if: \begin{itemize} \item $\arc R$ is N-free ($\arc R$ is an \sp\ order). \item $\bar R$ is $P_4$-free ($\bar R$ is a cograph). \item Weak transitivity:\footnote{The definition we give here is ours \cite{BGR97} from 1997.
+In 1999, Guglielmi found an alternative but equivalent definition \cite{Gug99}.} forall $a,b,c$ in the domain of $R$ if $(a,b)\in \arc R$ and $(b,c)\in R$ then $(a,c)\in R$ and if $(a,b)\in R$ and $(b,c)\in \arc R$ then $(a,c)\in R$ \end{itemize} A dicograph can be described with a term in which each element of the domain appears exactly once.
+This term is written with the three binary operators $\tssp$, $\pasp$ and $\befsp$ and for a given dicograph this term is unique up to the associativity of the three operators, and to the commutativity of the first two, namely $\pasp$ and $\tssp$. \end{theorem}